DataONEorg/dataone-web/content/learning/training.md

       by request.
   - template: markdown
     style: warning
-    content: Due to COVID-19 our training has moved from in-person to an immersive remote environment
+    content: Due to COVID-19 our trainings vary in-person or an immersive remote environment.
   button:
     template: button
     type: external website